 The Impact of Fishing on the Environment

-Unsustainable fishing practices and destructive fishing methods have a massive and long-lasting impact on the environment.
+Unsustainable fishing practices and destructive fishing methods have a massive and long-lasting impact on the environment and humankind.

 According to the Marine Conservation Institute, 90% of global fish populations are currently fished at their maximum limit or are overfished.
 In the US, 25% of fish populations are overfished.

 The WWF breaks down percentages of world fish stocks as being 29% overfished, 61% fully fished and only 10% underfished.